Samoan passport

-The Samoan Passport is an international travel document that is issued to Samoan citizens.
+The Samoan passport is an international travel document that is issued to Samoan citizens.

-As of 1 January 2017, Samoan citizens had visa-free or visa on arrival access to 114 countries and territories, ranking the Samoan passport 44th in terms of travel freedom according to the Henley Passport Index.
+As of April 2025, Samoa citizens had visa-free or visa on arrival access to 129 countries and territories, ranking the Samoan passport 39th in terms of travel freedom according to the Henley Passport Index.
 Samoa signed a mutual visa waiver agreement with Schengen Area countries on 28 May 2015.